randaldong/randaldong.github.io/Uniduality.md

 2. [The Old Guitarist](https://en.wikipedia.org/wiki/The_Old_Guitarist)
 Apolonia finishes the slide puzzle of [The Old Guitarist](https://en.wikipedia.org/wiki/The_Old_Guitarist); at the same time, Dion will see a spotlight casting on a coin on the street.
 Dion picks it up.
-After Apolonia told Dion that the clue was “<span style="text-decoration:underline;">a man playing guitar in a blue mood</span>”, Dion should easily find the target.
+After Apolonia told Dion that the clue was “a man playing guitar in a blue mood”, Dion should easily find the target.

 ![](https://i.imgur.com/iHJTgb8.png)